LaughingHyena279/BoxOfRockets/README.md

 3. Place the Wabbajack.exe into this new folder.
 4. Launch Wabbajack.exe
 5. Click 'Browse Modlists'
-6. Locate To Boldly Go and click the 'Download Modlist' button
+6. Locate Box of Rockets and click the 'Download Modlist' button
-7. In “Installation Location” choose a blank folder at the root of a drive (example: D:\To Boldly Go).
+7. In “Installation Location” choose a blank folder at the root of a drive (example: D:\Box of Rockets).
 This location CANNOT be where you have the Wabbajack.exe located.
 8. The "Download Location" will update automatically.
 You can change it if you wish.
 9. Click the "Play" arrow.
 10. Make sure to accept the Nexus API request if your browser asks for it.